- Residence permit

 Income requirement

-- You cannot secure your means of support with benefits paid by the society.
+• You cannot secure sufficient financial resources with benefits paid by the society.

 Right to work